digitalcentral/coinefficiency.com/README.md

 # CoinEfficiency

-Track coin efficiency.
+Track cryptocurrency, token and coin efficiency.
 Optimise transfers in the cryptocurrency monetary ecosystem.
+Find the best routes, select the fastest and cheapest coins for payments and transfer.
+[CoinEfficiency](https://coinefficiency.com)

 ## Stack